What is tumor grade?

 - Grade 3.
 The tumor cells look very abnormal and are fast-growing (poorly-differentiated).

 For any given tumor size and breast cancer stage, prognosis is poorer when tumor grade is higher.

-Many other factors impact survival.
+Many other factors, such as lymph node status and tumor size, impact survival.
 For any given tumor grade, survival varies greatly depending on these factors.

 Learn about tumor grade and breast cancer staging.